 Some other engineering careers to consider include the following two:

 Aerospace engineers design and test prototypes for a variety of aircraft, missiles, satellites and spacecraft, including those associated with national defense.
-To qualify for a position, candidates must have a bachelor's degree in aerospace engineering or similar field of study.
+To qualify for a position, candidates must have a bachelor's degree in aerospace engineering or a similar field of study.
 Those working on national defense projects will need security clearances.
-The BLS reports that the number of openings for aerospace engineers are expected to decrease by 2% from 2014-2024.
-Median annual salaries for aerospace engineers were $107,830 in 2015.
+The BLS reports that the number of openings for aerospace engineers are expected to increase by 6% from 2016-2026.
+Median annual salaries for aerospace engineers were $113,030 in 2017.

 Architectural and Engineering Managers

-Architectural and engineering managers, who earned median annual salaries of $132,800 in May 2015, will also see a slower-than-average (2%) growth in employment from 2014 through 2024.
+Architectural and engineering managers, who earned median annual salaries of $137,720 in May 2017, will also see average (6%) growth in employment from 2016 through 2026.
 In general, their responsibilities include budgeting, researching and developing new products, as well as hiring and verifying the accuracy and credibility of lower-level staff work.
 Aspiring managers usually complete a specialized bachelor's or professional degree program in engineering or architecture, as well as five years of work experience.
 Some employers may also pay for graduate programs that lead to a Master of Business Administration or Master of Engineering Management.